amazingBastard/gatsby-sfart/README.md

-# gatsby-anyuza.me
+# gatsby-sfart

-A portfolio for the art of Anyuza Lukmanova.
+A collection of science fiction and fantasy art pulled from /r/sfart subreddit.

 ## Running in development
 `gatsby develop`